 A step forward is made by social constructivists such as Wendt.
 He believes, like poststructuralists, that language is important and – he adds – it shapes circulating ideas (5).

 Ideas are eventually the driving force in history and, by definition, they can adapt and change.
 Nevertheless ideas and social norms that derive from other ideas can be scientifically analyzed.
 The job of a social scientist is therefore to interpret interpretations, deducing recurrent themes in a fluid, self-changing, society.

 what states make of it (5)

-, indicating that the behavior of the individual actors comprising the international society is what defines our society.
-He points out, for instance, the interstate relationships between the USA and Canada versus the relationships between the USA and the Soviet Union during the Cold war, showing how different states perceive each other, although their ‘underlying anarchic structure’ remains the same (5).
+indicating that the behavior of the individual actors comprising the international society is what defines our society.
+He points out, for instance, the interstate relations between the USA and Canada versus the relations between the USA and the Soviet Union during the Cold war, showing how different states perceive each other, although their ‘underlying anarchic structure’ remains the same (5).

 Other thinkers went instead far enough to challenge the very concept of anarchy and affirmed that society is essentially ordered under a capitalist structure; Hardt and Negri, two marxist intellectuals, believe that the United Kingdom first (in the 19th century) and the USA after (after the Second World War) have established an international hegemonic order (6), placing themselves as the world providers of goods and services, of a reliable currency and allowing free markets to exist.

 Interestingly, poststructuralists would agree with Hardt and Negri’s conclusion that the hegemonic order is based on and influences the perception of other actors.